Martin Luther King Day is observed on the third Monday of January every year in the US.

 Why is MLK Day on Third Monday in January?

 The actual birthday of Martin Luther King is on January 15.
-However, MLK day is on third Monday of January as per Uniform Monday Holiday Act.
+However, MLK day is on the third Monday of January as per the Uniform Monday Holiday Act.

-January 15 is the MLK birthday and third Monday of January is nearest to Martin Luther king’s birthday.
-Therefore Martin Luther King’s Day is observed on third Monday of January.
+January 15 is MLK’s birthday and the third Monday of January is nearest to Martin Luther king’s birthday.
+Therefore, Martin Luther King’s Day is observed on the third Monday of January.

-King’s father was a religious minister, an American Baptist pastor, missionary and early figure of civil rights movement.
+King’s father was a religious minister, an American Baptist pastor, missionary, and historic figure of the civil rights movement.

 What was Martin Luther King’s Name at Birth?

-After this inspiration, King Sr. changed his own name and name of his son to Martin.
+After this inspiration, King Sr. changed his name and name of his son to Martin.